-Even if you’ve never had flooding problems in the basement of your Cumming home, be proactive and install an electric water pump.
+Even if you've never had flooding problems in the basement of your Atlanta home, be proactive and install an electric water pump.

 These pumps divert groundwater away from the foundation — water that otherwise would infiltrate your home and flood the basement.
 Electric water pumps also keep up with rainwater.
 Homes whose basements routinely smell musty and damp, or even have mold or pools of water on the floor, are ideal candidates for a water pump.

 Heat Extraction: The heat pump uses electricity to capture heat from the surrounding air and transfers it to a refrigerant.

 Heat Transfer: The heat in the refrigerant is then compressed, raising its temperature significantly.

 Heating the Water: This hot refrigerant is then circulated through the water tank, transferring its heat to the water.

 Because they use heat pump technology, these types of water heaters can be up to three times more energy efficient than conventional electric resistance water heaters.
 However, they require installation in locations that remain in the 40º-90ºF (4.4º-32.2ºC) range year-round and provide at least 1,000 cubic feet (28.3 cubic meters) of air space around the water heater.